Swallowing Treatment at Wake Forest Baptist

 The patient then presses the bulbs against the roof of the mouth while a

-computer screen monitors the activity.
+computer or handheld screen monitors the activity.
 This provides visual biofeedback during

 tongue strengthening exercises.